huggingface/community-events/gradio-blocks/README.md

 **What is Blocks?**

 `gradio.Blocks` is a low-level API that allows you to have full control over the data flows and layout of your application.
 You can build very complex, multi-step applications using Blocks.
-If you have already used gradio.Interface, you know that you can easily create fully-fledged machine learning demos with just a few lines of code.
+If you have already used `gradio.Interface`, you know that you can easily create fully-fledged machine learning demos with just a few lines of code.
 The Interface API is very convenient but in some cases may not be sufficiently flexible for your needs.
 For example, you might want to:

 * Group together related demos as multiple tabs in one web app.
 * Change the layout of your demo instead of just having all of the inputs on the left and outputs on the right.